DavidRV00/cookman/README.md

 If you've just now installed `woman` or copied the completion files to their completion directories, you may need to restart your shell before they work.

+Getting programmable completion to work for your shell in general may require additional setup in your system.
+If at first it doesn't work, make sure you've done the necessary setup for your distro.

 # Dependencies
 Install `pandoc` before using.